alistairclark/postgraphile-plugin-aws-appsync-scalars/README.md

 ----------------

-The order in which this plugin is specified could affect the resulting schema.
+The order in which this plugin is specified could affect the resulting schema, and you may achieve more predictable results by listing this plugin first.
 When another plugin makes explicit references to types, this plugin needs to be listed in _append_plugins_ before it.
 In particular, this is the case with [the @graphile/pg-aggregates plugin](https://www.npmjs.com/package/@graphile/pg-aggregates).

 Roadmap